Montreal-Quakers/website/_pages/accessibility.md

   * The space is therefore not wheelchair accessible

 ###### Language
-* Our Quebec City worship group is primarily in French
+* The Quebec City worship group is primarily in French
   * Translation is available
   * When we have guests who speak only one language, we can and do translate for them
   * Nearly everyone understands English